niravcodes/niravcodes.github.io/_portfolio/humbird.md

 I did all the client side coding on an online platform called [codesandbox.io](https://codesandbox.io/ "codesandbox") because I was back home and didn't have my laptop with me.
 Code Sandbox was amazing and I enjoyed using it.
 The prettify-on-save still makes my heart leap with joy.

 I also learnt a great deal about clouds in general.
 I went from not knowing what exactly the cloud is to completely falling in love with it in a few days.
 I am hosting the backend (expressjs on node) on an Amazon EC2 instance and the database is hosted on Azure cosmosdb.
-I fiddled around with many services offered by aws and I'm lovin' it.
+I fiddled around with many services offered by aws and I think they are great.